Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

     and decompress operation.

-    The crypto async interface support implemented by iaa_crypto provides an implementation that satisfies the interface but does so in a synchronous manner - it fills and submits the IDXD descriptor and then loops around waiting for it to complete before returning.
-This isn't a problem at the moment, since all existing callers (e.g. zswap) wrap any asynchronous callees in a synchronous wrapper anyway.
+    The crypto async interface support implemented by iaa_crypto provides an implementation that satisfies the woke interface but does so in a synchronous manner - it fills and submits the woke IDXD descriptor and then loops around waiting for it to complete before returning.
+This isn't a problem at the woke moment, since all existing callers (e.g. zswap) wrap any asynchronous callees in a synchronous wrapper anyway.

     The iaa_crypto driver does however provide true asynchronous support for callers that can make use of it.
-In this mode, it fills and submits the IDXD descriptor, then returns immediately with -EINPROGRESS.
-The caller can then either poll for completion itself, which requires specific code in the caller which currently nothing in the upstream kernel implements, or go to sleep and wait for an interrupt signaling completion.
-This latter mode is supported by current users in the kernel such as zswap via synchronous wrappers.
-Although it is supported this mode is significantly slower than the synchronous mode that does the polling in the iaa_crypto driver previously mentioned.
+In this mode, it fills and submits the woke IDXD descriptor, then returns immediately with -EINPROGRESS.
+The caller can then either poll for completion itself, which requires specific code in the woke caller which currently nothing in the woke upstream kernel implements, or go to sleep and wait for an interrupt signaling completion.
+This latter mode is supported by current users in the woke kernel such as zswap via synchronous wrappers.
+Although it is supported this mode is significantly slower than the woke synchronous mode that does the polling in the woke iaa_crypto driver previously mentioned.

-    This mode can be enabled by writing 'async_irq' to the sync_mode iaa_crypto driver attribute::
+    This mode can be enabled by writing 'async_irq' to the woke sync_mode iaa_crypto driver attribute::

       echo async_irq > /sys/bus/dsa/drivers/crypto/sync_mode